ducdoan510/FSND/projects/02_trivia_api/starter/backend/README.md

 POST '/questions'
 - Create a new question
 - Post data: must have the following keys: question, answer, category, difficulty
+- Returns: A list of questions including the newly created questions.
+The format is same as as json returned by GET /questions
+{
+    "success": True,
+    "questions": [{"id": "1", "question": "What is it?", "answer": "A pen", "category": "1", "difficulty": 1}], "total_questions": 2
+    "categories": {'1': "Sciences'}
+    "current_categories": null
+}

 DELETE '/questions/<question_id>'
 - Delete the question with specified id